-- What is an Accredited Register?
+What is an Accredited Register?

-This means that the organisation who holds the register meets demanding standards set by the Authority including the following areas: governance, setting standards for registrants, education and training, managing the register.
-Accredited registers differ from statutory registers held by bodies like the General Medical Council because practitioners do not have to be registered in order to practice.
+This means that the organisation which holds the register meets demanding standards set by us in a number of areas, including protecting the public, complaints handling, governance, setting standards for registrants, education and training, and managing the register.
+A voluntary register differs from statutory registers held by bodies like the General Medical Council because professionals are not obliged to be registered in order to practise.

-- What kind of practitioners are on an Accredited Register?
+What kind of practitioners are on an Accredited Register?